Low UCAT Score: Which University Should You Apply To

 Table of Contents

-We are often asked “My UCAT score is low, which universities should I apply to?”, so this blog is aimed at giving you an idea for which Medical Schools you can apply to with a low UCAT score.
+We are often asked “My UCAT score is low, which universities should I apply to?”, so this guide is aimed at giving you an idea of which Medical Schools you can apply to with a low UCAT score.
 Of course, it’s important to do more research for yourself – looking at university admissions pages and speaking to admissions tutors is a good place to start.

 a low UCAT score does not mean the end of the world